openalloc/TablerCoreDemo/README.md

 # TablerCoreDemo

-Core Data demonstration of _SwiftTabler_ and _SwiftDetailer_, a multi-platform SwiftUI components for tabular data
+Core Data demonstration of _SwiftTabler_ and _SwiftDetailer_, multi-platform SwiftUI components for tabular data

 _TablerDemo_ is part of the [OpenAlloc](https://github.com/openalloc) family of open source Swift software tools.